lrq3000/csg_datafusion/README.md

-# CSG Data Fusion by Stephen Larroque, 2016-2019
+# CSG Data Fusion by Stephen Karl Larroque, 2016-2019

 This toolset provide several tools to unify databases from multiple sources (data fusion).